 In 2011, his senior year at Overton High School in Brentwood, Tennessee, Mookie was committed to the University of Tennessee.

-In the spring of 2013, the Baseball America Prospect Handbook had Betts as the 31st-best prospect in the Red Sox organization.
+In 2013, Baseball America had Betts as the 31st-best prospect in the Red Sox organization.
 They had him up at 7th-best in the winter before 2014 spring training.

 “She’s a very strong-minded woman, and I could tell that Mookie was very, very respectful of her,” Watkins said.